lowhung/nounberg-terminal/README.md

 ### Blockchain Tooling

-* **Foundry (Forge + Anvil)** delivers quick, repeatable mainnet‑fork tests — something absent in Cardano’s tool‑chain and a huge velocity boost when validating complex auction flows.
+* **Foundry (Forge + Anvil)** stack was really easy to set up via Docker, and provides repeatable mainnet‑fork tests for deploying the mock contract, and broadcasting events using Forge.
+Cardano does have a testnet with a faucet, but I'm not aware of a tool like Foundry + Anvil + Forge for Cardano.
+The documentation is clear and I'm looking forward to using it more.
-* **Open ABIs (Etherscan, Sourcify)** mean event signatures and calldata layouts are one search away, so log‑decoding and debugging are markedly faster than in ecosystems where contract interfaces are opaque.
+* **Open ABIs (Etherscan)** find the event signatures and calldata layouts for Noun House was very easy, so log‑decoding and debugging are markedly faster than in ecosystems where contract interfaces are opaque (like can be the case in Cardano for closed-source AMM / order-book exchange contracts.

 ### Service Boundaries